One day not too long ago it suddenly hit me:

 More like the “I’ve lost the ability to think for myself” kind of losing my mind.
 The fear of missing out drives me to my social media feeds countless times a day only to discover that I am indeed missing out!
 In the moments that I’ve been away, there have been amazing new developments, such that little Hedgehog’s Birthday Party or important updates in world news like the latest yoga pants wars.

 So last month I broke up with Social Media.

 Now, as a blogger and a fan of social media for a number of reasons, completely turning my back on this modern-day form of communication is not really an option for me.
-I do value the community that it can build, the good that it can accomplish and the ability to connect with people at a moment’s notice.
+I do value the community that it can build especially while using services such as Social follow to help build your following and the people you can reach, the good that it can accomplish and the ability to connect with people at a moment’s notice.
 And yes, I am hoping you will share this post on Facebook.
 Ironic, I know.

 But for the month of January, I decided to “break up” with social media.
 Essentially, that meant I wasn’t going to post anything on Facebook or Instagram (since those are my main distractions) and I wasn’t going to check my newsfeed.
 I did allow myself to check my notifications on Facebook since many of them are blog-related.

 Here’s what I did instead of checking Facebook: